-Always talk to a GBV or child protection specialist in your location or region first to understand: (1) what services are available in your area and (2) referral protocols and procedures.4
+Always talk to a GBV or child protection specialist in your country/ context first to understand: (1) what services are available in your area and (2) local protocols and procedures.4

-Do not harm.
-Do not seek out child survivors.
-It is not your job to investigate or assess if a child/ adolescent is experiencing violence.
+Do no harm.
+Do not seek out child survivors/victims.
+It is not your job to investigate or assess if a child/adolescent is experiencing violence.
 Doing so can lead to more violence and risks for the child/adolescent.
 Be approachable if a child/adolescent wants to seek your help.